Show Me the Numbers

-Even very experienced business, financial and data analysts often create graphs that are hard to read, that don’t clearly communicate the graph creator’s point, insight or story, or that unintentionally leave audiences with an incorrect understanding of the underlying data.
+Even very experienced business, financial and data analysts often create charts that are hard to read, that don’t clearly communicate the chart creator’s point, insight or story, or that unintentionally leave audiences with an incorrect understanding of the underlying data.
 While the fundamental principles and best practices necessary to avoid these problems aren’t complex, they’re not intuitive either and need to be learned.

-Designed by Stephen Few, updated by Nick Desbarats, and based on the foundational book of the same name, Show Me the Numbers: Designing Tables and Graphs to Enlighten equips participants with the best practices and fundamental principles that enable them to easily create tables and graphs that:
+Based on Stephen Few’s foundational book and updated by Nick Desbarats, Show Me the Numbers: Designing Tables and Graphs to Enlighten equips participants with the best practices and fundamental principles that enable them to easily create tables and graphs that:

-- Minimize the risk that audiences will be left with an incorrect understanding of the underlying data or be uncertain of how to interpret the graph
+Minimize the risk that audiences will be left with an incorrect understanding of the underlying data or be uncertain of how to interpret the chart

 Who should attend this workshop